Salmonellosis at a glance

 Cats are most commonly infected via contaminated food or catching infected animals.
 Salmonellosis in cats is also known as songbird fever due to its association with cats acquiring infection from hunting and consuming birds.

 - Salmonella can be found in feces and the saliva of an infected host.
 Cats become infected from catching and eating infected prey.

 - Consumption of contaminated food (including raw meat, commercial cat food, and eggs) and water.

-- Salmonella can survive on objects (food bowls, toys etc) for long periods of time.
+- Salmonella can survive on objects (food bowls, toys, etc.) for long periods.